djeada/Linux-Notes/notes/commands.md

 ## Getting Around Like a Pro

 Let's talk about some seriously useful tricks that'll make your command-line life much easier.
 Ever find yourself thinking "I know I ran that command yesterday, but what was it again?" or "There has to be a faster way to do this!"
-Well, you're in luck - the terminal has some fantastic features to help you work smarter, not harder.
+Well, you're in luck, the terminal has some fantastic features to help you work smarter, not harder.

 ### Your Command History is Your Friend